expo/expo/docs/pages/app-signing/existing-credentials.md

 ---
-title: Using existing app signing credentials
+title: Using existing credentials
 ---

+talk about how you can take your credentials and upload them to be managed on server or source them locally, linking to the appropriate sections